Katie Volynets: 2025: Two WTA 125 finals

 Volynets started her 2025 season at the Auckland Open, recording wins over Erika Andreeva and Ann Li to reach the quarterfinals, where she lost to Alycia Parks.

 Seeded second, she was runner-up at the WTA 125 Oeiras Ladies Open in April, losing to Dalma Gálfi in the final.
 The following week she defeated Petra Kvitová to reach the second round at the WTA 1000 Madrid Open, where she lost to 13th seed Diana Shnaider.

 In October, Volynets reached the final at the WTA 125 Suzhou Ladies Open, losing to Viktorija Golubic in three sets.

 At the Guangzhou Open, she qualified for the main-draw and then defeated fellow qualifier Katarzyna Kawa and lucky loser Victoria Jiménez Kasintseva, before losing in the quarterfinals to wildcard entrant Zhang Shuai.

+2026: Second WTA Tour semifinal

+In February at the Ostrava Open, Volynets defeated Linda Klimovičová, top seed Tatjana Maria and Alycia Parks to make it through to her second WTA semifinal.
+She lost in the last four to Katie Boulter.

+Volynets was runner-up at the WTA 125 Hall of Fame Open, losing the final to Tatjana Maria.
+At the same tournament, she won the doubles, partnering with Iryna Shymanovich to overcome Savannah Broadus and Kylie Collins in the championship match.
+Two weeks later at the Memphis Classic, she recorded wins over third seed Viktorija Golubic and qualifier Iryna Shymanovich to reach the quarterfinals, where she lost to Darja Vidmanova.

+In August, Volynets won her second WTA 125 singles title at the Philly Open, defeating Tereza Valentová in the final.
+The following month at the Korea Open, she overcame Elvina Kalieva and eighth seed Kamilla Rakhimova to make it through to the quarterfinals, at which point her run was ended by second seed Kimberly Birrell.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup / Billie Jean King Cup and Olympic Games are included in win–loss records.